blueseph/twitchwatcher-react/readme.md

 * Filter by streamer name, channel status, or game.
 * Show or hide Twitch Chat.
 * All streams served in HTML5.
-* (COMING SOON) Watch multiple streams at once.

-See it working at http://savingthrow.io. (temporary)

 Please note this will *not* work via https.
 Twitch doesn't support serving streams over https yet.